to-sta/python_lessons/LESSON_2.md

 There are constructor functions for all built-in data types (e.g., `bool()`, `int()`, `float()`).

 > [!NOTE]
-> There are more built-in data types than those mentioned above (e.g., **complex numbers** have a numeric data type called **complex**).
-Also, data structures are considered as data types, but we will address them later on.
+> There are many more built-in data types than those mentioned above (e.g., **complex numbers** have a numeric data type called **complex**).
+Also, data structures are considered as data types, but we will address them later on and expand the graph.

 ## 4. Operators
 Operators are used to perform specific operations on variables and values.
 Python comes with a variety of operators that can be grouped into categories: